Abishek3248/my-cyber-journey/OverTheWire/bandit/notes.md

 - `ncat`/`nc` can act as both client and server depending on the flags.
 - Bandit’s “Commands you may need” section mentioned only `nc`, not `ncat`, which was confusing and delayed my solution.
 - Using `tmux` is essential when you need multiple interactive sessions at once.

+## Level 21

+**Concepts Learned**
+- Cron jobs run scheduled tasks automatically at defined intervals.
+- System-wide cron jobs are stored in `/etc/cron.d/`.
+- Cron jobs may execute scripts as specific users.
+- Redirection (`>`) is used in scripts to write command outputs into files.

+**Tools / Commands Observed / Used**
+- `cat cronjob_bandit22` – inspect the cron job for the next user
+- `cat` – read the file where the cron job stored the password

+**My Experience / Challenges**
+I noticed a cron job file named `cronjob_bandit22` that runs as the `bandit22` user.
+At first, I didn’t fully understand it, so I researched about cron and scheduled scripts.
+After opening the script, I saw it used commands like `chmod` (to change permissions) and `cat /etc/bandit_pass/bandit22 > /tmp/...` to write the password to a file.

+By locating and reading that file, I was able to obtain the password for the next level.

+**Takeaway**
+Cron jobs can expose useful information by writing data to files.
+Always check how scheduled tasks are configured and where they store their outputs.

+## Level 22

+**Concepts Learned:**
+- Inspecting cron jobs in `/etc/cron.d` to understand automated tasks
+- Reading and analyzing shell scripts
+- Understanding variables in scripts
+- Learning about MD5 hashing and how it transforms input into a fixed hash value

+**Tools / Commands Used:**
+- `cat` – to read cron job and script contents
+- `md5sum` – to generate the MD5 hash

+**My Experience / Challenges:**
+- I started by checking `/etc/cron.d/cronjob_bandit23`, which pointed to a script running as `bandit23`.
+- At first, the script was confusing, so I researched how shell scripts and variables work.
+- The script contained a line like:

+echo I am user $myname | md5sum

+- This command takes the string "I am user <username>", replaces $myname with the actual username, and then generates an MD5 hash of it.
+- After learning what it does, I tried running this line in my terminal.
+It generated a hash, which I initially thought was the password, but it didn’t work.
+Looking further into the script, I saw:

+cat /etc/bandit_pass/bandit23 > /tmp/$mytarget

+- Here, the $mytarget variable was derived from the earlier echo … | md5sum line.
+This meant the password was being written to a file under /tmp/ with a name equal to that hash.

+- At first, I mistakenly used the hash from echo I am user bandit22, but realized the correct username should be bandit23.
+After correcting this, I ran:

+echo I am user bandit23 | md5sum

+- This produced the correct hash.
+I then accessed the file:

+cat /tmp/<hash>

+- Inside it was the password for the next level.

+**Takeaway**
+Understanding shell scripts is key to solving automation-related challenges.
+MD5 hashing transforms input text into a fixed hash, which can sometimes be used directly as a password or verification string.
+How environment variables work in Bash scripts.
+Importance of paying attention to the correct username in scripted commands.

+## Level 23: Writing My First Script for a Cron Job

+**Concepts Learned:**
+- Cron jobs and how they execute files at regular intervals.
+- How a script can check file names and ownership before execution.
+- The importance of file permissions (`chmod +x`) for making scripts executable.
+- Writing and running a simple Bash script with a shebang (`#!/bin/bash`).

+**Tools and Commands Used:**
+- `cat` – to read the cron job script in `/etc/cron.d/cronjob_bandit24`.
+- `vim` – to create a script (`iam.sh`).
+- `chmod +x` – to make the script executable.
+- `cat /etc/bandit_pass/bandit24 > /tmp/hari/password.txt` – the key command inside my script.
+- `mkdir /tmp/hari` – to create a directory for storing the output.
+- `stat %u` – used in the cron job script to check file ownership.

+**My Experience / Challenges:**
+- When I first looked at `/etc/cron.d/cronjob_bandit24`, I saw the script checked the `/var/spool/bandit24/foo` directory.
+It ignored files with `.` or `..`, then used `stat %u` to check the owner.
+If the owner was `bandit23`, it executed the file and then deleted it.

+- I understood the logic but wasn’t sure what to do next.
+Since the instructions mentioned creating my first script, I researched online and realized the key: **anything I placed in that directory would be executed as long as it was owned by bandit23.**

+- I created a script named `iam.sh` with:

+#!/bin/bash
+cat /etc/bandit_pass/bandit24 > /tmp/hari/password.txt

+- At first, it didn’t work — no file appeared in /tmp/hari.
+After some frustration, I realized I had forgotten to make the script executable.
+Once I ran chmod +x iam.sh, everything worked.
+Within 30–60 seconds, the cron job executed my script, and when I checked /tmp/hari/password.txt, I found the password for the next level.

+**Takeaway**
+- Cron jobs can be exploited by placing controlled scripts in monitored directories.
+- File ownership is critical — only bandit23-owned files were executed.
+- Always remember to give scripts execution permissions with chmod +x.
+- Creating and running even a simple Bash script gave me confidence to build on scripting skills further.